Player Profile

 Jennings has been unable to hold down his Test place, though his 2022 form earned him a touring place for Pakistan at the end of the year.
 He didn’t play, though did get a bird’s eye view as his close mate Ben Stokes captained England to a 3-0 victory.

-He toured India with the England Lions in early 2024, scoring 154 and 64 in one particularly draw against the hosts’ A team at Ahmedabad in January.
+He toured India with the England Lions in early 2024, scoring 154 and 64 in a draw against the hosts’ A team at Ahmedabad in January.

 Jennings signed for Lancashire ahead of the 2018 summer.